Baste-RainGames/SerializableAction_Unity/README.md

 - Available at: https://github.com/jacobdufault/fullserializer

 ## SpacePuppy
-Code for extracting the actual object from a ScriptableObject has been extracted from the SpacePuppy framework by Dylan Engelman:
+Code for extracting the actual object from a ScriptableObject has been copied from the SpacePuppy framework by Dylan Engelman:
 - Available at: https://github.com/lordofduct/spacepuppy-unity-framework
 - License: https://github.com/lordofduct/spacepuppy-unity-framework#license
 - Specific code used is GetTargetObjectOfProperty and dependencies from: https://github.com/lordofduct/spacepuppy-unity-framework/blob/master/SpacepuppyBaseEditor/EditorHelper.cs